 - A lot of topics to write

 To begin our process, the first thing you need to do is write down all the niches you are interested in.
 You can either use a paper & pen or go with a spreadsheet.
-It can be 10, 20 or 30 niches that might be running in your mind.
+It can be 10, 20, or even 30 niches that might be running in your mind.

-- Can I write for a long run if I choose this niche?
+- Will I get bored if I choose this niche?

-- Can I write in-depth contents of more than 2000 words if I go with this niche?
+- Can I write in-depth content of over 2000 words if I go with this niche?

 - Am I ready to invest a little time every day to learn more about this niche?

-For this, choose your first niche and open Google.
+- Choose your first niche and open Google.
 Type “Forum: Niche name” & hit enter.
-For example, if my niche is gardening then type “Forum:gardening”.
+For example, if your niche is gardening, then type “Forum:gardening”

-Open all the first page forums and go through the different topics and discussions to find sub-niches ideas and topics.
+- Open all the first page forums and go through the different topics and discussions to find sub-niches ideas and topics.
 All these will be included in your content strategy.

-So, you found out that there are a lot of topics to write and this is a positive sign.
+So, you found out that there are a lot of topics to write about, which is a positive sign.
 Now, the next step involves looking out for various problems in these niches.

-This will show all the problem-related discussion that has been discussed in the forum which starts with “Please help” phrase.
+- This will show all the problem-related discussions in the forum, starting with the phrase “Please help”.

 - Need help